 Development and Regulatory Milestone Payments: Depending on facts and circumstances, we may conclude that it is appropriate to include the milestone in the estimated transaction price or that it is appropriate to fully constrain the milestone.
 A milestone payment is included in the transaction price in the reporting period that we conclude that it is probable that recording revenue in the period will not result in a significant reversal in amounts recognized in future periods.
 We may record revenues from certain milestones in a reporting period before the milestone is achieved if we conclude that achievement of the milestone is probable and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
 We record a corresponding contract asset when this conclusion is reached.
 Milestone payments that have been fully constrained are not included in the transaction price to date.
+These milestones remain fully constrained until we conclude that achievement of the milestone is probable and that recognition of revenue related to the milestone payments that have been fully constrained are not included in the transaction price to date.
 These milestones remain fully constrained until we conclude that achievement of the milestone is probable and that recognized in future periods.
 We re-evaluate the probability of achievement of such development milestones and any related constraint each reporting period.
 We adjust our estimate of the overall transaction price, including the amount of revenue recorded, if necessary.